 “I am looking for a petrol-engined automatic car that’s ULEZ compliant and can fit three full-size car seats across the back.
 Budget up to £8000.
 Priorities are safety, comfort, reliability and some driver appeal.
 And it can’t look as ugly as a Seat Alhambra.
 Please help.”

 Not quite sure what their problem with an Alhambra might be, although I accept that unless you have a big brood or are in the private hire game, MPVs are universally grim to look at and drive.
 Never mind, let’s waste a few hours of life on the ULEZ checker with real registration numbers.
 What emerges is a handful of models that gives a buyer some sort of choice.

-Yep, Fords Galaxy and S-Max, the go-to MPVs of London’s leading minicabbers, are the obvious answer.
+Yep, Fords Ford Galaxy and Ford S-Max, the go-to MPVs of London’s leading minicabbers, are the obvious answer.
 Actually, the S-Max does look slightly interesting and is quite nice to drive.
 A 2.0 Ecoboost Titanium would seem to be the perfect family mover.
 I did find a privately owned 2011 with 61,000 miles, and all for £7200.
 Add a lot more miles – 100,000- plus – but sold from a dealer with a warranty and an absolutely loaded specification plus an added X in the name, and it raises the buying bar to £7450.
 Unsurprisingly, there don’t seem to be many recent petrol auto Galaxys, so we can leave those there.

 I did stumble across a Mercedes Viano at one point, but that was snapped up very quickly.
 The R-Class 350 is probably the most prestigious and blingy model you can buy; a 2009 example with just over 60,000 miles at £7995 would seem to be less offensive than an Alhambra.
 The more you look at the R, the more likeable it becomes, and an automatic petrol one is relatively affordable.